 Like we said before, when we first found out about Disney Vacation Club, we decided to try it out on our next Disney Vacation.
 We did so by renting points from another Disney Vacation Club member.
 You can do so by renting points through David’s Vacation Club Rentals.
 It’s a great way to try out DVC without buying, plus you’ll save about 30% on your rooms.

 There are two ways to purchase a Disney Vacation Club.
-You can purchase directly through Disney or you can purchase from a Disney Vacation Club reseller.
-You can save money by purchasing a resale contract, however, you do lose a few perks, but the savings is often worth it.
+You can purchase directly through Disney use our referral link and save up to $1,500 on your purchase.
+Or you can purchase from a Disney Vacation Club reseller.

 If you have any questions at all about Disney Vacation Club, feel free to leave a question in the comments or send me a direct message on our Instagram